• Skip to main content

 • Looks backward at last year’s activity

-It’s essential.
-However, it’s not strategic.
+It’s essential — but it’s not strategic.

 At that stage: